How to job hunt if you get a 2.2 when you graduate

 Retail schemes open to graduates with 2.2s

-Many retail recruiters accept graduates with 2.2s and some recruit all year round.
+Many retail recruiters accept graduates with 2.2s or do not set any degree class requirements, and some recruit all year round.
 A relevant degree subject may be required for some roles, however.

 Hospitality, leisure and travel businesses rarely ask for 2.1s